AndyObtiva/glimmer-dsl-tk/README.md

 That code binds the `variable` value of the `checkbutton` to the boolean `adult` attribute on the `person` model.

 It automatically handles all the Tk plumbing behind the scenes.

+If you need to display a half-checked `checkbutton`, bind to `alternate` attribute.

 More details can be found in the [Hello, Checkbutton!](#hello-checkbutton) sample below.